leestanley/liquid-hacks-22/README.md

 ### Running Our Application

-First, run the development server:
+First, run the development server in your terminal:

 ```bash
 npm run dev